MustardOS/mustardos.github.io/release/progress/bigbanana.md

 {: .highlight }
 > This requires you to already have 2410.1 BANANA already setup and installed on your device!
 >
-> Using modified muOS installations or previous versions may have strange outcomes.
+> Using modified muOS installations or previous versions may have strange or breaking outcomes.

 ## Contributors

 - antiKk
-- mattyj513
+- bcat
 - Bitter_Bizarro
+- illumini_85
 - j0tt
-- bcat
 - joyrider3774
+- koolkidkorey
+- __krt__
+- mattyj513
 - nmqanh
-- illumini_85
+- solojazz
 - xonglebongle

 ## Changes

 - Added ability to use specific fonts, images, and schemes based on device resolution
+- Added catalogue priority image loader for applications, archives, and tasks
 - Added column mode to advanced box art config
 - Added "Display Empty Folder" visual option
-- Added GBA overlays
 - Added device variable to indicate RGB support
 - Added fade to black animation support
 - Added formatted script logging system
+- Added GBA overlays
 - Added INI assign files for MegaDuck and Sega Pico systems
 - Added migrate and sync scripts for storage module
 - Added mReader application for general content launching